About

 headshot of Anna

-Mueller’s research has been funded by the National Science Foundation, the American Foundation for Suicide Prevention, and the Western Colorado Community Foundation.
+Mueller’s research has been funded by the National Institute of Mental Health, the American Foundation for Suicide Prevention, the Western Colorado Community Foundation, among others.
 Her research has received multiple awards for its contribution to knowledge, including from the American Sociological Association, the American Pediatrics Association, the Society for Science & the Public, and the American Association of Suicidology.

 Her research can be read in the American Sociological Review, American Journal of Sociology, Journal of Health and Social Behavior, Sociological TheorySocial Science & Medicine, and the American Journal of Public Health, among others.
 She teaches courses on sociology of health, medicine, mental health, education, children/youth, culture, gender, research methodology, and social statistics.

-When she’s not at work, Mueller enjoys being outside, particularly hiking, gardening or walking her cat, and she’s always in the middle of a good novel.
+When she’s not at work, Mueller enjoys being outside, particularly hiking, gardening, or entertaining her cats, and she’s always in the middle of a good novel.